 A cancer biomarker is a biological molecule found in blood, other body fluids, or tissues that is indicative of the presence of cancer.
 Biomarkers can be used for cancer risk assessment, diagnosis, prognosis of disease, and prediction of response to treatment.
 Many candidate markers for cancer diagnosis and treatment are identified, but very few prove useful when translated into the clinic.
 To focus valuable resources on the development of useful biomarkers, it is necessary to ensure that a rigorous system of quality assurance is in place in laboratories.
-NIST can play a critical role in helping labs to achieve a high degree of such quality assurance by providing reference materials, interlaboratory testing, and working with the labs to establish analytical validation of their measurement processes.
+NIST contributes to this effort by helping labs to achieve a high degree of such quality assurance by providing reference materials, interlaboratory testing, and working with the labs to establish analytical validation of their measurement processes.

 Biomarker Reference Laboratory

 NIST-EDRN Collaboration — NIST supports the National Cancer Institute (NCI) Early Detection Research Network (EDRN) as a Biomarker Reference Laboratory by working with the EDRN biomarker development and clinical testing labs to improve the rigor and reproducibility of measurements of cancer biomarkers for early cancer detection and risk assessment.